Jetour T1: Philippines

-The T1 was unveiled in Dubai on 16 December 2024, with deliveries of the single petrol version with the 2.0-litre powertrain expected to begin in April 2025, and the plug-in hybrid version expected to arrive in late 2025.
+In February 2026, the Premium variant was introduced and is powered by the 1.5-litre turbocharged petrol plug-in hybrid.

 Saudi Arabia

 The T1 had its global launch in Riyadh on 20 February 2025.
 It comes with two turbocharged engine options all equipped with all-wheel drive: a 1.5-litre making 125 kW and 270 Nm of torque, and a 2.0-litre making 180 kW and 375 Nm of torque.

 South Africa

 The T1 was launched in South Africa on 27 October 2025, alongside the Jetour T2.
 It is available with four trim levels: Edge, Aspira, Xplora and Odyssey.
-For powertrains, it is available with either 1.5-litre and 2.0-litre turbocharged petrol engines, with all-wheel drive standard on the latter.
+For powertrains, it is available with either 1.5-litre and 2.0-litre turbocharged petrols, with all-wheel drive standard on the latter engine.
+In April 2026, the i-DM model using the 1.5-litre petrol plug-in hybrid was introduced in South Africa as the flagship variant.